 Special Numbers

-Special Numbers based on specific events, issues and themes have been a regular feature of Re-Markings.
+Based on specific events, issues and themes Special Numbers have been a regular feature of Re-Markings.
 Besides assuring a durable shelf-life, such specificity has made the journal a useful guide to the changing frontiers of human experience.
 Our Special Numbers published so far are:

 SPECIAL NUMBER